 My photography, however, “focuses” on opportunities I cannot plan for.
 I always carry my camera when flying, out of its case and ready for action.
 So while my shots might not always technically match those of the pros, I often catch things they might have missed. (“Sunset Rains”, for example, was captured on a routine flight where few pilots would have brought their cameras.)
 That being said, following are my tips.

-- This camera should be a recent model capturing “high dynamic range” (such as Nikon’s “ADL” adaptive lighting feature) that collects additional shadow and highlight recovery information.
+- Smartphone aerial shots are often fine for social media posting, but use a quality digital camera if you have any aspirations to print or publish your photographs.
+After all, you can’t go back and retake the photo!
+This camera should be a recent model capturing “high dynamic range” that collects additional shadow and highlight recovery information.
 This is particularly important in high-contrast light areas such as the US mountain West.

 - High resolution is important both to capture detail on the ground, and because post-cropping is often required.